-Description This command renumbers existing management access filter entries to re-sequence filter entries.
+Description This command renumbers existing management access filter entries for an IP(v4), IPv6, or MAC filter to re-sequence filter entries.

 The exits on the first match found and executes the actions in accordance with the accompanying action command.
 This may require some entries to be re-numbered differently from most to least explicit.